-- □ Principal application which led original design: - Message integrity: - Using public key cryptography: - The cryptographic hash value represents a digital fingerprint, which can be signed with a private key, e.g. using the RSA or ElGamal algorithms, - It is computationally infeasible to construct two messages with the same fingerprint.
-Therefore, a given signed fingerprint can not be re-used by an attacker - Using a shared secret key: - A MAC over a message m directly certifies that the sender of the message possesses the secret key k and the message could not have been modified without knowledge of that key
+- □ Principal application which led original design: - Message integrity: - Using a shared secret key: - A MAC over a message m directly certifies that the sender of the message possesses the secret key k and the message could not have been modified without knowledge of that key - Using public key cryptography: - The cryptographic hash value represents a digital fingerprint, which can be signed with a private key using public key cryptography (like RSA, ECC, ElGamal) - Given a cryptographic hash function it is computationally infeasible to construct two messages with the same fingerprint.
+Therefore, a given signed fingerprint can not be re-used by an attacker. - Note: Signatures in public key cryptography are often used in settings where the security has to be guaranteed a long time, e.g. digitalling signing a contract.